PaavoBukin/PaavoBukin/README.md

 Hi there 👋, I am Paavo Bukin.
 Engineer.
-Programmer.
+Programmer

 👀 I’m interested in PP C#

 🌱 I’m currently learning C#

-📫 How to reach me: bukinpavel is also my Gmail account name.
+📫 How to reach me: bukinpavel is also my Gmail account name

 <!---
 PaavoBukin/PaavoBukin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.